var-lab-it/lexoffice-bundle/CONTRIBUTING.md

 Before submitting a bug:

 - Review the project documentation.
-- Familiarize yourself with the Lexoffice public API documentation.
+- Familiarize yourself with the lexoffice public API documentation.
 - If you're sure it's a bug, use the official bug tracker and adhere to these guidelines:

 1. Use a clear title to describe the issue.